moirabanka/traingame/to-do.md

 - [x] add a game cycle function that loops through the player turn, threat turns, and performs necessary checks and upkeep
 - [x] loop the player turn so that the player can retry faulty commands
 - [x] change the resolve function so it is more readable
-- [ ] add a time counter that can be used to trigger threat turns
+- [x] add a time counter that can be used to trigger threat turns
 - [x] migrate narration to new consequence dictionary
 - [ ] add additional consequences for the migrated narration
 - [ ] system command that shows all commands the player can use right now including contextual commands and those drawn from the character's background and status
 - [ ] system command that shows the character's current emotional state and stance
-- [ ] tracked character history
-    should take note of all interactions that can have an effect on the character that shouldn't be repeatable. also requires a system that checks when a command has been used before and changes the consequences as a result
+- [x] tracked character history should take note of all interactions that can have an effect on the character that shouldn't be repeatable. also requires a system that checks when a command has been used before and changes the consequences as a result
-- [ ] flesh out the backgrounds
-    Malcontent (madcap?)
-        Wants to break things. better at aggression. cruel streak.
-    Utilitarian
-        Wants to use and repurpose items.
-    Gourmond
-        Appreciative of life's beauties. indulgent. loves food. has a good time.
-    Reactionary
-        Ruled by fear. hateful can transmute fear to anger and disgust at will. good reaction time. resistant to cognitive dissonance
-        So far, this is by far the most interesting class
 - [ ] implement Revised Backgrounds
     Madcap
         Gains joy from daredevil feats and unpredictable, chaotic action.
 Resistances to fear.
 Likes to break things.
 Possible murderhobo.